Performance of the low-rank tensor-train SVD (TT-SVD) for large dense tensors on modern multi-core CPUs: Numerical algorithms and required building blocks

 \subsubsection{Algorithmic variants}

-In the following, we discuss some interesting algorithmic variations of the TSQR TT-SVD algorithm. \paragraph{Thick-bounds variant} If the individual dimensions in the first iterations of \autoref{alg:TSQR_TT_SVD} are small, the required tall-skinny matrix operations become strongly memory-bound.
-We can increase the compute intensity by combining the right-most dimensions of the input tensor.
-This is shown in \autoref{alg:Thick-Bounds_TT_SVD}.
+In the following, we discuss some interesting algorithmic variations of the TSQR TT-SVD algorithm. \paragraph{Thick-bounds variant} If the dimensions $n_i$ in the first iterations of \autoref{alg:TSQR_TT_SVD} are small, the required tall-skinny matrix operations become strongly memory-bound.
+We can increase the compute intensity by combining the right-most dimensions of the input tensor as shown in \autoref{alg:Thick-Bounds_TT_SVD}.

-The idea of the approach is to use the compute resources more efficiently while reducing the size of the work array significantly in the first iteration of the TT-SVD algorithm.
-For this, we define two parameters: first, the minimal combined boundary dimension ($m_\text{min}$) and second, the minimal estimated reduction of the work array size in the first TT-SVD iteration ($f_1^\text{min}$).
+This approach allows a more efficient of the compute resources: We suggest a heuristic (line 1) based on estimated TT ranks, on a minimal combined boundary dimension ($m_\text{min}$) and on a minimal estimated reduction of the work array size in the first TT-SVD iteration ($f_1^\text{min}$).
 One can choose $m_\text{min}$ such that the compute intensity of the first TSQR step is close to the machine intensity.
-The reduction factor is discussed in more detail in \autoref{sec:TT-SVD_perf_analysis}.
+The reduction factor is discussed in \autoref{sec:TT-SVD_perf_analysis}.
+The TT cores corresponding to the combined dimensions can be cheaply calculated afterwards (line 4).

-\paragraph{Two-sided variant} The matrix operations in \autoref{alg:TSQR_TT_SVD} become more costly when the TT-ranks increase.
+\paragraph{Two-sided variant} The matrix operations in \autoref{alg:TSQR_TT_SVD} become more costly for increasing TT-ranks.
 And usually, the ranks are smaller near the left and right boundaries of the tensor-train.
-So we can alternatingly calculate TT cores on the left and on the right.
-This is depicted in \autoref{alg:Two-Sided_TSQR_TT_SVD}.
+So we can alternatingly calculate TT cores on the left and on the right as depicted in \autoref{alg:Two-Sided_TSQR_TT_SVD}.
 The core idea here is to reduce the size of the work array in each iteration with lower computational costs.

 The algorithm includes additional memory operations (line~9 and~14) to reorder data.
 These can be avoided by directly calculating the QR decomposition of the transposed work matrix ($(W^{(i)})^T$).
 However, our TSQR implementation requires a specific memory layout which makes the additional reordering necessary.
 It is also difficult to fuse the reordering with the preceding tall-skinny matrix multiplication efficiently due to complex index calculations.
-So \autoref{alg:Two-Sided_TSQR_TT_SVD} illustrates how we implement a two-sided TT-SVD algorithm but there are still some possible improvements.
+So \autoref{alg:Two-Sided_TSQR_TT_SVD} illustrates our slightly sub-optimal implementation.
 As the ideas of the thick-bounds variant and the two-sided variant are independent from each other, we can combine them.
 In our numerical experiments, we thus directly show timings for a two-sided algorithm with thick-bounds.